TeamReel/teamreel-core-app/kitty-specs/001-sdd-constitutional-foundation/WP08-COMPLETION-REPORT.md

 ## ✅ CONSTITUTIONAL COMPLIANCE

-All implementations follow the TeamReel Constitutional Requirements:
+All implementations follow the project Constitutional Requirements:

 ### SE Principles Compliance
 - ✅ **SRP:** Each component has single responsibility